 - Decongestants relieve nasal and sinus congestion.

-- Cough syrup/cough drops can sooth the throat and decrease coughing
+- Cough syrup/cough drops can soothe the throat and decrease coughing

 - Expectorants loosen mucus from the respiratory tract, alleviating chest congestion and discomfort.

 Drink plenty of fluids to stay hydrated and monitor for symptoms that last longer than five to seven days, advised Dr. Sherwood.
 If symptoms persist, your cold may have developed into an advanced respiratory illness in the form of an ear infection, sinus infection or bronchitis.
 If this occurs, you should seek treatment.

 A mild case of the flu can be treated with rest, fluids and over-the-counter medication.
 If your case of flu is more severe, your healthcare provider may prescribe antiviral medications.
 Anti-nausea medications help with stomach discomfort and vomiting, while acetaminophen or non-steroidal anti-inflammatory medicines reduce pain, fever and inflammation.